AndreasFranke5/TwinCity/README.md

 In Unity, go to File > Open Project.
 Navigate to the extracted folder containing the TwinCity project files and select the project folder.
 Click "Open" to import the TwinCity project into Unity.
-Install Oculus Meta XR SDK from asset store, A NuGet Package Manager for Unity using github url and websocket-sharp libraries.
+Install Oculus Meta XR SDK from asset store.
-Inside Unity, in the Toolbar, select “Oculus” → “Platform” → “Edit Settings”.
+Inside Unity, in the Toolbar, select "Meta" → “Platform” → “Edit Settings”.
 Under “Application ID”→ “Meta Quest/3/Pro” paste the App ID, you just got from the Meta Quest Developer Website
 Inside Unity, Navigate to “Window” → “Photon Unity Networking” → “Highlight Server Settings”.In your “Project” tab you should see a file called “PhotonServerSettings” pop up, click it.Inside “PhotonServerSettings” → “App Id PUN”.

 3.Executing/Building the project: